 The voice of the LORD is full of majesty.

 i.
-This is the first of seven descriptions of the voice of the LORD in this Psalm.
+This is the first of seven descriptions of the voice of the LORD in this psalm.
 Each one emphasizes the idea of the strength and authority of God expressed through His voice.

 ii.
 The strength and authority of God’s voice is also connected to His word.
 If the voice of God has such power, then the words uttered with that voice have the same strength and authority.

 b.
-The God of glory thunders: The association of thunder and the voice of the LORD suggests this Psalm was prompted by David witnessing a great storm, hearing the power of thunder, and associating it with the voice of God.
+The God of glory thunders: The association of thunder and the voice of the LORD suggests this psalm was prompted by David witnessing a great storm, hearing the power of thunder, and associating it with the voice of God.

 i.
 “The thunder is not only poetically but instructively called ‘the voice of God,’ since it peals from on high; it surpasses all other sounds, it inspires awe, it is entirely independent of man, and has been used on some occasions as the grand accompaniment of God’s speech to Adam’s sons.”
 (Spurgeon)

-iii.
+ii.
 David saw a mighty thunderstorm and thought, “This shows me something of the power and the voice of God.”
 The spiritual man or woman can see something of the hand of God, or the shadow of God, in almost every event of life.
 “The thunder is only a poetic image for a reality, the actual voice of God, which is infinitely beyond it.”
 (Boice)

 c.
-The LORD is over many waters: Generally, the ancient Hebrews were not a seafaring people and they saw the many waters of the sea as dangerous and foreboding.
+The LORD is over many waters: Generally, the ancient Hebrews were not a seafaring people, and they saw the many waters of the sea as dangerous and foreboding.
 Yet David knew that the powerful voice of God, full of majesty, set Him over many waters.

 i.
 The ancient Canaanites recognized deities over the sea (the god Yam) and the god of fertility and thunder (Baal).
-Here David recognized that Yahweh, the covenant God of Israel was the real Master over many waters and the God of glory who thunders.
+Here David recognized that Yahweh, the covenant God of Israel, was the real Master over many waters and the God of glory who thunders.

 ii.
 Scientists calculate that a typical thunderstorm (not even the kind of great or major storm described here by David) releases around 10,000,000 kilowatt-hours of energy – the equivalent of a 20-kiloton nuclear warhead.
 Storms still are examples of the massive power of God.